go-task/task/README.md

 ## Watch tasks (experimental)

-If you give a `--watch` or `-w` argument, task will watch for files changes and run the task again.
+If you give a `--watch` or `-w` argument, task will watch for file changes and run the task again.
 This requires the `sources` attribute to be given, so task know which files to watch.